 Balance of Payments

 The Balance of Payments represents the ratio between the number of payments received from abroad and the number of payments going abroad.
 If the coming payment exceeds payments to other countries and international organizations, the balance of payments is positive.
 The surplus is a favourable factor for the growth of the national currency.

 Government Fiscal and Monetary policy

-There are many economic indicators, and even more private reports that can be used to evaluate the fundamentals of forex.
-It’s important to take the time to not only look at the numbers, but also understand what they mean and how they affect a nation’s economy.
+Many economic indicators and even more private reports can be used to evaluate the fundamentals of forex.
+It’s important to take the time to look at the numbers and understand what they mean and how they affect a nation’s economy.

 Fundamental analysis can be a valuable tool for Forex traders, but it is important to remember that it is not a perfect science.
 Many factors can affect currency prices, and it is impossible to predict the future with certainty.
 However, using fundamental analysis, traders can increase their chances of making profitable trades.